romulo1984/meli-project-management/README.md

 ## Installation

-In order to run this project, you gotta make sure the dependences are correctly installed:
+In order to run this project, you have to install the dependencies:
 ```shell
 npm ci
 ```